-Though average temperature in winter in Amsterdam rarely drops below 0ºC (32ºF), the chilling Amsterdam wind can make it feel like you have just undertaken a journey to the plains of Alaska.
-Winter in The Netherlands can feel very cold because there is always a lot of wind in Amsterdam.
-Prepare for winter in Amsterdam by dressing up warm, with mittens, a wollen hat and keep eating Dutch traditional winter food like hutspot en pea soup!
+Though the average temperature in winter in Amsterdam rarely drops below 0ºC (32ºF), the chilling Amsterdam wind can make it feel like you have just undertaken a journey to the plains of Alaska.
+Winter in Amsterdam can feel very cold because there is always a lot of wind.
+Prepare for winter by dressing up warm, with mittens, a woolen hat and keep eating Dutch traditional winter food like hutspot en pea soup!

-The Netherlands has what we call a ‘temperate climate’, because the country is located in the North.
-Basically it means there is no extreme weather in Holland.
-Like in Ireland, England and France, differences between winter, spring, autumn and winter are not so great.
-But within the seasons (even in one day), the weather can change quickly from cold to warm and vice versa.
+The Netherlands has what we call a ‘temperate climate’.
+This means there is no extreme weather in Holland.
+Winters are as cold as in Ireland, England and France.
+However, the weather can change quickly from cold to warm and vice versa.

 Mild in winter

 In November, December and March, temperatures in Holland range from 1 to 12ºC (33 – 48ºF).
 In deep winter, the months of January and February, average temperatures range from 0 to 5ºC.